-New Project
+New project

-Some of the information saved in a project file includes the following:

-- File name being analyzed (and track number, if relevant)

-- List of open views and the screen location of these views

-- Location of the tooltips and toolbars

-- Errors that have been disabled
+Some of the information saved in a project file includes the following: File name being analyzed (and track number, if relevant) List of open views and the screen location of these views Location of the tooltips and toolbars Errors that have been disabled Analysis options Project files The project file has a file extension of .vpp.

-- Analysis options

-Project Files

-The project file has a file extension of .vpp.
 Double-clicking on a VPP file in Windows explorer will open the MTS4EA with the project file concerned.
 The project file is actually a human-readable file in XML format.
 It is strongly recommended that it be not manually edited, because doing so may prevent the MTS4EA from opening a project file correctly.

-Project Default File

-MTS4EA has a default project file called default.vpp.
+Project default file MTS4EA has a default project file called default.vpp.
 This is used as the template when New project is selected - all the settings in default.vpp are copied into a new project.

-Open Project...

-This allows you to open a previously saved project file.

-Save Project...

-Here This saves the current project to the current project file name.

-Save Project As...

-This allows you to save the current project to a new file name.
+Open project 🗃 This allows you to open a previously saved project file.
+(See page 5-31, New project.)
+Save project Here This saves the current project to the current project file name.
+(See page 5-31, New project .)
+Save project as This allows you to save the current project to a new file name.
+(See page 5-31, New project.)

-Close Project
+Close project